 - Cough into a tissue or your elbow (not your hand) and dispose of the tissue

-- Avoid touching your eyes, nose, mouth or ears with unwashed hands
+- Try not to touch your eyes, nose, mouth or ears with unwashed hands

 - Avoid contact with people whom appear sick, and stay home when you are sick

-- Avoid shaking hands at this time, just like you do when you have a cold
+- Limit shaking hands at this time, just like you do when you have a cold

 - If you can hold your breath for 10 seconds, and exhale with no issues, you have clear lungs